jellyfin/jellyfin-mpv-shim/README.md

 ## Getting Started

 If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).
-If you are using Linux, please see the [Linux Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#linux-installation) section below.
+If you are using Linux or OSX, please see the [Linux Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#linux-installation) or [OSX Installation](https://github.com/iwalton3/jellyfin-mpv-shim/blob/master/README.md#osx-installation) sections below.

 To use the client, simply launch it and log into your Jellyfin server.
 You’ll need to enter the URL to your server, for example `http://server_ip:8096` or `https://secure_domain`.
 Make sure to